divadbaroon/Junov.1/usage/create_package/README.md

 # How to Create a Package
-Packages are used to store folder for custom commands that GPT cannot do such as interacting with the browser, executing commands using cli, interacting with spotify, etc.
-In order to create a package a script needs to be created to be executed and training data needs to be provied to train the CLU model to detect the user's intent to execute the command
+Packages are used to store folders for custom commands that GPT cannot handle natively, such as interacting with a browser, executing CLI commands, interacting with Spotify, etc. To create a package, you need a script to be executed and training data for the CLU model to detect the user's intent to execute the command.

 ## Example
-For this example a command called web_searcher will be created as apart of the virtual_assistant package.
+For this example, we'll create a command named web_searcher as part of the virtual_assistant package.

 ### Command

-For this example a python file is being used to seach the web.

-This script in this example recieves a query from the user and utilizes the webbrowser library to open the query.
-A response as string to be verbalized is then returned.
-Text-to-speech is perform on all text returned from commands.
+In this example, a Python script is used to search the web.
+This script receives a query from the user, uses the webbrowser library to process the query, and then returns a string response to be verbalized.
+All text returned from commands undergoes text-to-speech processing.

 ```Python
 import webbrowser